polancojoseph1/carify/README.md

-# Come car shop to your heart's desire at CAR-IFY!
+# Come car shop to your heart's desire at carify!

-Car-Ify is an e-commerce platform for a wide array of cars.
+Carify is an e-commerce platform for a wide array of cars.
 The web application provides all guests and users browsing and purchasing capabilities, with a live, interactive cart.
-As you peruse through the site, you will come across several UX-enchancing features, like showing top-rated products, fully functional filtering system, and live inventory notifications.
-This project was built by a team of 4 full-stack engineers in a one week sprint using agile workflow.
+As you peruse through the site, you will come across several UX-enchancing features, like showing top-rated products, fully functional filtering system.
+This project was built by Joseph Polanco.

-Tech Stack: React, Redux, Node, Express, PostgreSQL, Mocha, Chai, Passport
+Tech Stack: React, Node, Express, PostgreSQL